Ring + MRP for production

 Use rings at the cell level and a redundant star at the plant level.
 Align with the Purdue Model.

 Daisy-chain has no redundancy.
-A single link failure splits the network.
+A single inoperable link splits the network.
+Reserve daisy-chain for non-production systems.

 The topology defines the physical layout.
-The protocols that run on that topology define how devices exchange data in real time.
+The protocols running on the topology define how devices exchange data in real time.
 The next chapter covers the Industrial Ethernet protocols: PROFINET, EtherNet/IP, HSR/PRP, and TSN.